i thought, i knew what i had to do.

 I thought The Departed is an exceptional film, something like an oasis for Martin Scorsese after his successive dry spells in "The Aviator" and "Gangs of New York".
 But look at his classics, "Mean Streets", "Taxi Driver", "Raging Bull", and even "The Age of Innocence" (the latter being my personal favorite).
 As refreshing as an oasis can be, The Departed still falls short behind those classics, but way better than his previous two films in this century.
 Add that with the fact that the film is a remake of "Infernal Affairs", I doubt if it is greatly rewarding to award someone for his cover-version effort.
 Still, sentimentality plays a major part here, and I doubt if Clint Eastwood can pull off his fame this time.

-: Martin Scorsese for The Departed.
+Will win: Martin Scorsese for The Departed.

 Should win: Paul Greengrass for United 93.
 His direction is a fine example of an exquisite, tender approach to otherwise a highly sensitive issue.